Stefan765/touch-mediarr-card/README.md

 Step 2: Add the Card to Lovelace

-Add the following YAML to your dashboard:
+Add the following YAML to your dashboard:  the order will be the same as you see in the card
 ```
 type: custom:mediarr-card #underscore
 plex_entity: sensor.plex_mediarr